pbeshai/d3-scale-interactive/README.md

 const colorScale = d3.scaleInteractive('color', updateChart).scaleSequential(...);
 ```

-This way it's easy to develop with/turn on and off.
+When you're happy with your scales, just remove the `.scaleInteractive()` call and it is back to normal.
 Here `updateChart` is the function called to re-draw a chart with updated properties or data.

 ### Example
 Original